lisay2k8github/python_talks_with_code/performance.md

 ### Further improvements

-- Use formula to calculate the sum
+- Use mathematical formulas for direct computation where possible.

 ```py
 import time